 ARTICLE 1.
 SPOTS OF ENFORCEMENT.
 If there is a foul from the time of the snap until a legal scrimmage kick ends, enforcement is from the previous spot.
-This includes a foul during a run prior to a legal kick, and a foul by the kicking team during a missed field-goal attempt.
+This includes a foul during a run prior to a legal kick, and a foul by the kicking team during a missed field goal attempt.

-- (1) If the offensive team commits a foul in its own end zone, it is a safety. - (2) Unless the kick is a missed field-goal attempt, if there is a foul by the kicking team, the receiving team will have the option of taking the penalty at the previous spot and replaying the down, or adding the penalty yardage on to the dead-ball spot.
+- (1) If the offensive team commits a foul in its own end zone, it is a safety if the defense elects to enforce the penalty at that spot. - (2) Unless the kick is a missed field goal attempt, if there is a foul by the kicking team, and the receiving team retains possession throughout the down, the receiving team will have the option of taking the penalty at the previous spot and replaying the down, or adding the penalty yardage on to the dead ball spot.

-- (a) The dead-ball spot for scrimmage kicks that result in a touchback is the 20-yard line. - (b) If there is a foul for an illegal touch inside the five-yard line, the receiving team also has the option of accepting a touchback. - (c) If there is a personal foul or unsportsmanlike conduct foul by the kicking team during a missed field-goal attempt where the receiving team is awarded the ball (see 11-4-2), enforcement is from the succeeding spot. - (3) Fair-catch interference, interference with the opportunity to make a catch, an invalid fair-catch signal, or a personal foul (blocking) after a fair-catch signal are enforced from the spot of the foul.
+- (a) The dead ball spot for scrimmage kicks that result in a touchback is the 20-yard line. - (b) If there is a foul for an illegal touch inside the five-yard line, the receiving team also has the option of accepting a touchback. - (c) If there is a personal foul or unsportsmanlike conduct foul by the kicking team during a missed field goal attempt where the receiving team is awarded the ball (see 11-4-2), enforcement is from the succeeding spot. - (3) Penalties for fair catch interference, interference with an opportunity to make a catch, an invalid fair catch signal, or a personal foul (blocking) after a fair catch signal are enforced from the spot of the foul.
+If the personal foul is not part of a double foul and the opponent has possession at the end of the down, it may be enforced from the dead ball spot.
+See 14-2-4. - (4) Except for fouls that are committed in an attempt to block the kick (such as running into or roughing the kicker, defensive holding (pull-and-shoot), leverage, leaping, and pushing teammate(s) into the offensive formation), if the receiving team commits a foul after the kick crosses the line of scrimmage, the penalty for its infraction will be enforced as if it had been in possession of the ball at the time the foul occurred (a post-possession foul), provided that the receiving team does not lose possession of the ball at any time during the down.
+The penalty shall be enforced from whichever of the following spots is least beneficial to the receiving team:

-Note: If the foul is not part of a double foul and the opponent has possession at the end of the down, the foul may be enforced from the dead-ball spot.
-See 14-2-4.
+- (a) the end of the kick; or - (b) the spot of the foul.

-- (4) Except for fouls that are committed in an attempt to block the kick (such as running into or roughing the kicker, defensive holding (pull-and-shoot), leverage, leaping, and pushing teammate(s) into the offensive formation), if the receiving team commits a foul after the kick crosses the line of scrimmage, the penalty for its infraction will be enforced as if it had been in possession of the ball at the time the foul occurred (a post-possession foul), provided that the receiving team does not lose possession of the ball at any time during the down.
-The penalty shall be enforced from whichever of the following spots is least beneficial to the receiving team: - (a) the end of the kick; or
+If the foul occurs in the end zone, it is deemed to have occurred at the 20-yard line, unless enforcement results in a safety (14-4-4).

-- (b) the spot of the foul. - If the foul occurs in the end zone, it is deemed to have occurred at the 20-yard line, unless enforcement results in a safety (14-4-4). - (5) For enforcement of a personal or unsportsmanlike conduct foul on a play that results in a score, see 14-2-3; for illegally kicking a loose ball, see 12-5-2; and for an illegal bat, see 12-5-1.
+(5) For enforcement of a personal or unsportsmanlike conduct foul on a play that results in a score, see 14-2-3; for an illegal bat, see 12-5-1; and for illegally kicking a loose ball, see 12-5-2.

-When Team B establishes possession of the ball, a scrimmage kick ends, and a running play begins, and fouls that occur thereafter are enforced from the dead-ball spot or the spot of the foul (three-and-one method, 14-3-6).
+When Team B establishes possession of the ball, a scrimmage kick ends, and a running play begins, and fouls that occur thereafter are enforced from the dead ball spot or the spot of the foul (three-and-one method, 14-3-6).